UPPMAX/UPPMAX-documentation/docs/software/python.md

 ```

-To load a specific version of Python into your environment, type e.g. 'module load python/3.8.7'.
+To load a specific version of Python into your environment, type e.g. ``module load python/3.8.7``.
-There is a system-installed Python on the clusters, 2.7.5, but it is not recommended to use that one for your purposes.
+There is a system-installed ``python`` (``2.7.5``), and ``python3`` (``3.6.8``) on the cluster, but these are not recommended to use for your purposes.
 Be aware of that this version will be used if you are not loading any python module.
-Why are there both python/3.X.Y and python3/3.X.Y modules?
+Why are there both ``python/3.X.Y`` and ``python3/3.X.Y`` modules?

-Sometimes existing software might use python2 and there’s nothing you can do about that.
+Sometimes existing software might use ``python2`` and there’s nothing you can do about that.
 In pipelines and other toolchains the different tools may together require both python2 and python3.
 Here’s how you handle that situation:

 You can run two python modules at the same time if ONE of the module is python/2.X.Y and the other module is python3/3.X.Y (not python/3.X.Y).

 You can run a python script in the shell by:
 ```console